 - Compile code with array bounds checking.
-Run all test cases. - Run all test cases on Alpha, HP, Sparc, SGI, and PC. - Confirm fabden stops immediately. - Verify aaaa.c has correct version. - Summarize changes in c96rev.htm in the web site.
+Run all test cases. - Run all test cases on Alpha, HP, Sparc, SGI, and PC. - Confirm fabden stops immediately. - Summarize changes in c96rev.htm in the web site.
 This is the primary documentation for changes to the code. - Create the test case files for each of the platforms.
 Each lives in a separate subdirectory off the hazy directory.
 Create a compressed tar file with the name of the platform included. - Tar all input files into single file with name tests.tar.
 The command is tar -cvf tests.tar .in .for.
 Compress and copy to ftp.